Avocado Benefits: Dr. David Sinclair’s Number One Healthiest Fruit

 Magnesium in Avocados

 Avocados are a great source of magnesium at up to 58 mgs per fruit.
-Magnesium helps support gut-health, heart-health, bone-health, and skin-health.
-It’s crucial for stress, metabolism, restful sleep, and more.
+Magnesium helps support gut-health, heart-health, bone-health, skin-health, and more.
+It’s crucial for stress, metabolism, restful sleep, and the microbiome.

-A single cup serving of avocado contains 44 mg of magnesium, while a medium avocado sports 14% of the RDA.
+A single cup of avocado contains 44 mgs of magnesium, while a medium avocado sports 14% of the RDA.

 Potassium in Avocados